Benezivas/algobattle/docs/index.md

 Algobattle is a framework that lets you run tournaments where teams compete to solve algorithmic problems.
 It is being developed by the [Computer Science Theory group of RWTH Aachen University](https://tcs.rwth-aachen.de/), which also offers a lab course based on it since 2019.
 This repository contains the code that instructors and students need to run the tournament itself.
-In addition to that, we also develop `Algobattle Web`, a web server providing an easy to use interface to manage the overall structure of such a course.
+In addition to that, we also develop Algobattle Web, a web server providing an easy to use interface to manage the overall structure of such a course.

 The idea of the lab is to pose several, usually NP-complete problems over the course of the semester.
 Teams of students